-Integration of spoken and visual input has been investigated in a wide range of domains.
+Integration of spoken and visual input has been investigated in a wide range of problem domains.
 It is useful to distinguish two broad classes of tasks.
 Let S and V denote the speech and visual input signals, respectively.
 The speech signal's primary role is to encode sequences of words.
 Prosodic aspects of speech also encode affective, syntactic, and stress information.
 All information in S convey the speaker's intent.
 In contrast, V may carry two distinct kinds of information, depending on the task.
 Consider first the problem of audiovisual lipreading.
 In this task, visual input typically consists of images of the speaker's lips as they speak.
-In this case, the kind of information carried in V is the same as S. The visual channel provides complimentary or redundant aspects of the surface form of words.
+In this case, the kind of information carried in V is the same as S. The visual channel provides complementary or redundant aspects of the surface form of words.
 This complementarity of encodings of word surface forms can be leveraged to increase speech recognition accuracy.
-For lipreading, we can say that $V = V_i$ , where i reminds us that the purpose of the visual channel is to indicate intentions.
-Lip motions are part of the speaker's way of conveying his/her intentions.
-A related problem that has received significant attention is the integration of speech with visually observed gestures made by pen or mouse (Oviatt, 1999; Johnston and Bangalore, 2000).
-For example, Johnston and Bangalore (2000) developed a speech and gesture understanding system in which a finite state automaton jointly processes speech (S) and gesture $(V_i)$ signals to produce a semantic interpretation of multimodal input.
+For lipreading, we can say that $V = V_i$ , where i reminds us that the purpose of the visual channel is to indicate.
+The lips are part of the speaker's way of conveying his/her intention.
+A related problem that has received significant attention is the integration of speech with visually observed gestures made either by hand or using a mouse.
 Although gestures are very different in nature from the motion of lips, broadly speaking, both belong to the same class of $V_i$ since gestures also play the role of indicating the speaker's intentions.

 In contrast, consider the problem of building a speech understanding system for a robot in which the visual input comes from a camera mounted on the robot, looking out into the robot's environment.
 The speaker asks the robot to pick up a red block.
 The visual channel might capture the speaker, complete with lip movements and other body gestures.
-However, the visual signal will also contain information about the robot's situational context, which in this case may include a red block.
-We indicate this kind of visual information by saying $V = V_i + V_c$ , where $V_c$ denotes contextual information captured in the visual signal.
+However, the visual signal will also contain information about the robot's context, which in this case may include a red block.
+We indicate this kind of visual information by saying $V = V_i + V_c$ where $V_c$ denotes contextual information captured in the visual signal.
 If the speaker is not in view, then $V = V_c$ .
-The contents of $V_c$ are fundamentally different from $V_i$ since S may be about aspects of $V_c$ but not, in general, $V_i$ .
+The contents of $V_c$ are fundamentally different from $V_i$ since S may be about aspects of $V_c$ but not, in general, $V_i^$ .